-WORKSHOPS : Discover, design, perform
+WORKSHOPS : Imagine, design, make, perform

 Shadow theatre workshops permit each participant to animate their own puppet characters, and find their own voices.
-Where possible we work with professional writers to help fulfil this potential.

 A live musical accompaniment can be provided by the participants and/or the company.
-We have a wealth of percussion instruments of varying ethnicities, and can provide support with the clarinet and piano accordion too.

 Workshops can be planned according to the themes or topics that suit each group.